GrantExec, a Euna Solutions® company

 Oct 4, 2024

-This program provides funding to various organizations in Minnesota to create inclusive and accessible environments that support the dignity and well-being of older adults.
+This program provides funding to a diverse range of organizations in Minnesota to create inclusive and accessible environments that support the dignity and well-being of older adults.

 Community Development